 '''

-// Register the function myPlugin_handle_create_object() to handle the
+// Register the function myPlugin_handle_login() to handle the

-// create object event with priority 400.
+// user login event with priority 400.

-elgg_register_event_handler('create', 'object', 'myPlugin_handle_create_object', 400);
+elgg_register_event_handler('login', 'user', 'myPlugin_handle_login', 400);

 '''

-Warning: If you handle the "update" event on an object, avoid calling save () in your event handler.
-For one it's probably not necessary as the object is saved after the event completes, but also because save () calls another "update" event and makes \$object->getOriginalAttributes() no longer available.
+Warnung: If you handle the "update" event on an object, avoid calling save () in your event handler.
+For one it's probably not necessary as the object is saved after the event completes, but also because save () calls another "update" event and makes sobject->getOriginalAttributes() no longer available.